-- The intensity of the employment impact of the port, such as how much of the consumption activities and multiplier effects can be attributed to the existence of the port.
+- Determining the intensity of the employment impact of the port, such as how much of the consumption activities and multiplier effects can be attributed to the existence of the port.
 Also, an estimation bias can occur when no exact figures are available.

-Many of the above problems are structured by making a difference between direct, indirect, induced, and related jobs.
+Many of the above problems are structured by the differentiation between direct, indirect, induced, and related jobs.
 However, there is no unique standard methodology for defining the types of impacts, which makes port comparisons difficult.
 Benchmarking employment impacts of ports is further complicated by the large variety of methodologies applied (mostly bottom-up approaches) and a general lack of recent and port-relevant economic input-output data at the macro-economic scale.

-Despite a lack of a uniform approach on the issue, many port authorities and (national) government agencies produce figures on the economic impact of their respective ports, including the employment effects.
-A few European examples:
+Despite the lack of a uniform approach on the issue, many port authorities and (national) government agencies produce figures on the economic impact of their respective ports, including the employment effects.
+A few European examples are:

 - Every year the National Bank of Belgium publishes figures on the economic impact of the ports of Antwerp, Ghent, Zeebrugge, Ostend, and more recently, also for the ports of Brussels and Liège.
 The studies are part of the Working Papers series of the National Bank.

 - The Ministry of Transport, Public works and Water Management of the Netherlands regularly commissions a ‘Havenmonitor’ report (Port Monitor).